Rod Spittle

+Amateur career

 Spittle was born in St. Catharines, Ontario.
 He played college golf at Ohio State University where his teammates included John Cook and Joey Sindelar.
-He won the Canadian Amateur in 1977 and 1978.
-After graduating in 1978, with a degree in Business Administration, he did not turn professional in golf, instead choosing to sell insurance, which he did for 25 years.
+Spittle won the Canadian Amateur in 1977 and 1978.
+In 1978, Spittle graduated Ohio State with a degree in Business Administration.

+After graduating, Spittle did not turn professional in golf, instead choosing to sell insurance, which he did for 25 years.
 He moved to Ohio, and played amateur golf at a high standard during this period.

+Professional career

-Spittle turned professional in 2004, shortly before turning 50.
+In 2004, Spittle turned professional, shortly before turning 50.
 He began playing on the Champions Tour in 2005.
 His best finish in his first four years was a T-2 at the 2007 Greater Hickory Classic at Rock Barn.
 He did not play the Champions Tour at all in 2009.
 In 2010, he Monday-qualified into the AT&T Championship, and won the event in a one-hole sudden-death playoff over Jeff Sluman.